Jordi Murphy

-Jordi Murphy (born 22 April 1991) is an Irish international rugby player.
-He plays for provincial and United Rugby Championship side Ulster as a loose forward, and also plays for the Ireland national rugby union team.
+Jordi Murphy (born 22 April 1991) is a former Irish international rugby player.
+He played for provincial and United Rugby Championship side Ulster as a loose forward, and played for the Ireland national rugby union team.

 Early life

 Murphy was born in Barcelona to Irish parents, Conor Murphy and Nicola Carroll.
 He was named after Catalonia's patron saint St. Jordi, a decision which was influenced by the nurses on duty the night of his birth as the following day was the St Jordi's Day festival.
 Murphy moved to Dublin at the age of nine where he attended Willow Park primary school.

 Murphy played rugby with Blackrock and was part of a successful junior side which won the Leinster Schools Junior Cup in 2006 against Gonzaga College.
 He later went on to captain the senior side who won the Leinster Senior Cup in 2009.
 Blackrock triumphed over Terenure in the final with an 18–9 victory making it their 66th senior title.